tale-toul/ocp-aws/README.md

-any_errors_fatal = True.- Any error in any task will cause the whole playbook to stop after the failing task. timeout = 30.- Time out for the ssh connections. forks=10.- Up to 10 host can run any task in parrallel.
+any_errors_fatal = True.- Any error in any task will cause the whole playbook to stop after the failing task. timeout = 30.- Time out for the ssh connections. forks=10.- Up to 10 host can run any task in parrallel. gathering=smart.- Facts will only be collected for nodes that have not been yet been contacted.

 In the **privilege_escalation** section:
 All tasks will be run via sudo as root

 In the **ssh_connection** section:
-The ssh connections will use a specific configuration file, plus additional options that are usually included as default configuration in ansible.
+The ssh connections will use a specific configuration file, plus additional options that are usually included as default configuration in ansible. pipelining=True.- SSH connections will be reused by subsequent tasks.

 #### Inventory files